-We can ensure H1 and H2 are unable to communicate with each other by using protected ports.
-By default all switchports are unprotected.
+We can ensure H1 and H2 cannot communicate with each other by using protected ports.
+By default, all switch ports are unprotected.
 Here’s what it looks like:

-To demonstrate this, we will use 3 computers connected to a single switch:
+To demonstrate this, we will use three computers connected to a single switch:

 - All computers are in the same subnet (192.168.1.0 /24)